6/2, 6/9, 6/16, 6/23, 7/7, 7/14

 This Beginner Wheel class is suitable for anyone over age 18 who is interested in learning how to throw on the pottery wheel.

-Do not sign up if you will miss the first week!
+If this is your first wheel class, do not sign up if you will miss the first week!
 Please see our FAQs below.

 Classes are every Wednesday from 6-8:30PM for 6 weeks, includes 2.5 hours of hands-on instruction each week, use of community tools, clay, and 2 finished pieces* each.
 Keep additional pieces* for $10 each. (*7 inches tall or wide, whichever is larger). $350